Alien6-Studio/outerspace-operator/docs/about/faq.md

 ## How does OuterSpace Operator handle security?

-__OuterSpace Operator__ prioritizes security and adheres to industry best practices.
+OuterSpace Operator prioritizes security and adheres to industry best practices.
 All pod communications are conducted via HTTPS, ensuring encryption in transit.
 Depending on the cluster configuration, it also provides encryption at rest.
 In addition, it integrates with Azure Active Directory for authentication and includes measures for access control to ensure data privacy.

 ## How can I customize OuterSpace Operator to suit my needs?

-__OuterSpace Operator__ is fully customizable, allowing users to tailor deployments according to their specific needs.
+OuterSpace Operator is __fully customizable__, allowing users to tailor deployments according to their specific needs.
 For more details on customization, refer to the respective sections of the documentation.

 ## Can I use OuterSpace Operator across different cloud providers?

-Yes, __OuterSpace Operator__ is designed with multi-cloud support in mind.
+Yes, OuterSpace Operator is designed with multi-cloud support in mind.
 It manages deployments on managed or non-managed Kubernetes clusters independently of the selected cloud provider, providing you the flexibility and avoiding vendor lock-in.

 ## How does the automated scaling work?

-The automated scaling feature of __OuterSpace Operator__ ensures optimal resource utilization at all times.
+The automated scaling feature of OuterSpace Operator ensures optimal resource utilization at all times.
 It dynamically scales your deployments up or down based on demand, ensuring cost efficiency and reliable performance during peak loads.